Gun Violence Prevention and Response

 - The City leads the Champaign County Community Coalition, a community-wide effort to proactively address issues that can lead to violence.

-- The City and the Community Coalition provided grant funding to support Crime Stoppers’ Illegal Gun Bounty Reward program to help solve felony crimes involving firearms.
-Through Sept 1, 2021, this program has led to the arrest of 32 people and the recovery of 35 illegal firearms.
+- The City and the Community Coalition have provided grant funding to support Crime Stoppers’ Illegal Gun Bounty Reward program to help solve felony crimes involving firearms.
+In March 2022, the City Council awarded a grant of $100,000 to Crime Stoppers so they could increase their reward amounts for felony gun crimes.
+Through February 2022, the Illegal Gun Bounty Reward Program has led to the arrest of 47 people and the recovery of 57 illegal firearms.

 - A multi-departmental team of City staff meet weekly to develop new ways to improve community safety and wellness through proactive planning and activities.